Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 ```
 The function access_roles returns a simple dictionary with two key-value pairs.

-As you can see the 'basic' has a value of 1 and 'admin' is 2.
+As you can see `basic` has a value of 1 and `admin` is 2.
 What this implies is that basic is less than admin.

-Doing this allows us to set a minimum access priviledge to our endpoints.
-For example, if we set the priviledge level of an endpoint as `basic` (1), roles with the same or higher number (including `admin`) can access itl if we set the level of an endpoint as `admin` (2), the `basic` role cannot access it as its level (1) is lower.
-In this way, we can implement the priviledge check as a simple integer comparison.
-It's not as visibile with just two roles but imagine
+Doing this allows us to set a minimum access privilege to our endpoints.
+For example, if we set the privilege level of an endpoint as `basic` (1), roles with the same or higher
+number (including `admin`) can access it.
+If we set the level of an endpoint as `admin` (2), the `basic` role cannot access it as its level, (1) is lower.
+In this way, we can
-there are numerous access roles ranging with values from 1 to n.
-If an endpoint requires an access role called for example,
+implement the privilege check as a simple integer comparison.
+It's not as visible with just two roles but imagine there are numerous access roles ranging with values from 1 to n.
-'premium' then any access role with a value higher than 'premium' could also access that endpoint.
+If an endpoint requires an access role called for example, 'premium' then any access role with a value higher than 'premium' could also access that endpoint.

 In short this allows a stepped authorisation system.

-There is one other line in the imports that is worthy of particular attention as it indicates an area we haven't covered yet,
-but will later.
+There is one other line in the imports that is worthy of particular attention as it indicates an area we haven't covered yet, but will later.

 ```python
 from database.redis.rd_utils import redis_connection
 ```

-This line tells us that we are using the 'Redis' nosql database.
-As will be shown, we use 'Redis' to store our
+This line tells us that we are using the Redis nosql database.
+As will be shown, we use Redis to store our
 invalid tokens.
 We check our incoming tokens against those contained in the database each time we receive a request.

-'Redis', is an in memory database so it's very fast.
-We'll cover 'Redis' and how we access it in the next section.
+Redis, is an in memory database so it's very fast.
+We'll cover Redis and how we access it in the next section.

 ok, let's move on to our first and primary function in our code.
 The function that creates the Tokens